anubhavv106/Security-Advisories/Simple-Inventory-System-edit.php-SQLi.md

 ## Impact

-An authenticated remote attacker can:
+An unauthenticated remote attacker can:
 - Enumerate the entire backend database
 - Extract user credentials and sensitive data
 - Read arbitrary files from the server via FILE privilege